Image: iStock

 How To Consume Cucumber In Pregnancy?

-- Salads: Combine cucumbers with tomatoes, onions or any other vegetables with little olive oil, salt, vinegar, and pepper.
+- Salads: Combine cucumbers with tomatoes, onions or any other vegetables with a little olive oil, salt, vinegar, and pepper.
 You can also make a delightful salad by combining cucumbers, black olives, chopped dill, avocado, and cress.
 This tastes good with kosher salt, olive oil, and lemon juice.

 - Soup: Blend sliced cucumbers, red onions, garlic clove, chopped dill, olive oil and some sour cream.
 Once the puree is ready, refrigerate for about one to two hours.
 This is an excellent soup to have on hot and long summer days.